AG7GN/nexus-utilities/README.md

 ## Direwolf and pat GUI

-`dw_pat_gui.sh` provides a GUI to configure the Direwolf TNC and [pat](https://getpat.io/) to make a functional Winlink email client on Hampi.
-It also provides a monitor window that shows messages from both Direwolf and pat.
+`dw_pat_gui.sh` provides a GUI to configure the Direwolf TNC and [pat](https://getpat.io/) to make a functional Winlink email client on Nexus DR-X.  It also provides a monitor window that shows messages from both Direwolf and pat.

 If you make any changes in either of the Configure tabs, click __Restart Direwolf and pat__ to activate the changes.